corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 java -jar identitymanager.jar --config-file identity-manager.conf
 ```

-You will see the following message printed to the console if your startup is successful:
+You will see the following message printed to the console if your start-up is successful:

 ```guess
 Binding Shell SSHD server on port <SHELL_PORT>